Skip to main content

 Upcoming Events

-Look out for upcoming engagement events!
-We’re excited to maintain consistent communication with the community throughout the life of this project.
-We are looking forward to learning from you and sharing how the project process is moving along.
+We’re excited to maintain consistent communication with the community throughout the life of this project and share how the process is moving along.

 In the meantime, check out our Scajaquada Creek Lunch & Learn video series to explore more about the watershed.